statgen/pheweb-rg-pipeline/README.md

 ### Run

-*Important:* if you have >1000 phenotypes, it might take a while until `snakemake` evaluates all dependenies and starts submitting computational jobs.
+*Important:* if you have >1000 phenotypes, it may take a while until `snakemake` evaluates all dependenies and starts submitting computational jobs.
 Try to use the most recent version of `snakemake`.

 #### - Locally